jonathan1440/iterative_llm_workflow/README.md

 A complete workflow system for Cursor IDE that transforms AI-assisted development from ad-hoc prompting into a structured, repeatable process.
 Includes:

-- **10 custom Cursor commands** covering the entire development lifecycle
+- **11 custom Cursor commands** covering the entire development lifecycle
 - **20+ bash scripts** for automation and validation
 - **4 comprehensive templates** with production-quality examples
 - **Complete documentation** with examples and best practices
+- **Two implementation approaches**: focused one-task-at-a-time or full story context

 **Result**: 2-3x better output quality, 50% fewer bugs, systematic knowledge capture.